Disgraced chef Mario Batali to face April trial in sexual misconduct case - NewsBreak

 Disgraced chef Mario Batali to face April trial in sexual misconduct case

-BOSTON (AP) — Celebrity chef Mario Batali’s trial on sexual misconduct charge in Boston has been set for April.
+BOSTON ( AP ) — Celebrity chef Mario Batali’s trial on a sexual misconduct charge in Boston has been set for April.

-The trial will take place April 11 in Boston Municipal Court, Suffolk County District Attorney Rachael Rollins’ office said Tuesday after a hearing.
+The trial will take place April 11 in Boston Municipal Court, Suffolk County District Attorney Rachael Rollins’ office said Tuesday after a hearing.$24 million drug empire crumbles: Mobile Kingpin cops to 4,000 kilos of cocaine

 Batali pleaded not guilty to indecent assault and battery on allegations that he forcibly kissed and groped a woman after taking a selfie with her at a Boston restaurant in 2017.